joergmlpts/inat_photos/README.md

 Options `-c` and `--captions` instructs `inat_photo.py` to pull identifications from iNaturalist observations and write them as captions to local photos.
-Captions of local photos are stored as `IPTC` tag `Caption-Abstract`, a tag supported by Google Photos and other services.
+Captions of local photos are stored as `IPTC` tag `Caption-Abstract`.
 By default, the captions are not written.

 ### Option -r, --recompute